Set up Sophos Firewall Site-to-Site IPsec VPN

 Typical rules:

-| Management or Monitoring | only defined admin or monitoring systems |
+VPNtoServer. - Management or monitoring: permit only defined administration or monitoring systems.

-| DNS, AD, RDP, HTTPS | only required services, not blanket Any |
+- DNS, AD, RDP, HTTPS: permit only required services, not blanket

-- Check rule position.
+- Check the rule position.

-Plan NAT deliberately
+Plan NAT by tunnel type

 Menu path: